-You will receive email notifications 30 days prior to expiration, and again on the expiration date.
-Once the reserved instance expires, deployed VMs will continue to run and will be billed at the then current pay-as-you-go rate.
+You will receive email notifications 30 days prior to expiration, and again on the expiry date.
+Once the reserved instance has expired, deployed VMs will continue to run and will be billed at the then current pay-as-you-go rate.

-While Azure Reserved VM Instances offer prioritized capacity, they don't guarantee that capacity will be available for your VMs.
-The prioritized capacity will be for a VM SKU in the region, but it doesn't prioritize capacity for a specific availability set or VM Scale Set.
-In the event you need to deploy in a different region or change the size or family of your RI, Azure Reserved VM Instances offer industry-leading flexibility with the ability to exchange your purchase for any other Azure Reserved VM Instance that we offer.
+While Azure Reserved VM Instances offer prioritised capacity, they don’t guarantee that capacity will be available for your VMs.
+The prioritised capacity will be for a VM SKU in the region, but it doesn’t prioritise capacity for a specific availability set or VM Scale Set.
+In the event that you need to deploy in a different region or change the size or family of your RI, Azure Reserved VM Instances offer industry-leading flexibility with the ability to exchange your purchase for any other Azure Reserved VM Instance that we offer.

 As a result, if you need to resize a VM or change the selection of a VM already part of a pre-paid RI, Azure can automatically apply your RI benefit across your existing VMs within the same ‘VM group’ and region.
 And you do not have to first return the RI to Microsoft or reset the RI period.
 Please refer to the documentation for a comprehensive overview.